google-research/google-research/cubert/README.md

 ## The CuBERT Tokenizer

-The CuBERT tokenizer for Python is implemented in `cubert_tokenizer.py`, whereas `unified_tokenizer.py` contains a language-agnostic tokenization mechanism, which can be extended along the lines of the Python tokenizer for other languages.
+The CuBERT tokenizer for Python is implemented in `python_tokenizer.py`, as a subclass of a language-agnostic tokenization framework in `cubert_tokenizer.py`. `unified_tokenizer.py` contains useful utilities for language-agnostic tokenization, which can be extended along the lines of the Python tokenizer for other languages.
+We show one other instance, for Java, in `java_tokenizer.py`, although the original CuBERT benchmark is only about Python code.

-The code within the `code_to_subtokenized_sentences.py` script can be used for converting Python code into CuBERT sentences.
+The code within the `code_to_subtokenized_sentences.py` script can be used for converting Python code (in fact, any language for which there's a subclass of `CuBertTokenizer`) into CuBERT sentences.
 This script can be evaluated on the `source_code.py.test` file along with the CuBERT subword vocabulary (**to be released**).
-It should produce the output as illustrated in the `subtokenized_source_code.json` file.
+It should produce the output as illustrated in the `subtokenized_source_code.py.json` file.
 To obtain, token-ID sequences for use with TensorFlow models, the `decode_list` logic from `code_to_subtokenized_sentences.py` can be skipped.

 ## The Multi-Headed Pointer Model